niteshbalusu11/BOS-Commands-Document/README.md

     - `dryrun`: Does a dryrun and prevents your funds (UTXOs) from getting locked.
     - `utxo`: Enter a specific tx_id:vout that you want to use to fund.
     - `select-utxos`: Opens an interactive view to select your spendable UTXOs, use "Space" to select a UTXO and hit "Enter" when done.
+    - `fee-rate`: Set onchain fee rate for the funding transaction in sats/vByte.
      <br></br>
-  Example: `bos fund addressToFund amountToFund --select-utxos`
+  Example: `bos fund addressToFund amountToFund --select-utxos --fee-rate 1`
   <br></br>
 <br></br>